 If you listen carefully and respond wisely, he might share more of his thought processes.
 This can lead to a helpful discussion of the subject.
 It will also strengthen your bond — and a good parent-child relationship is one of the best lines of defense against homosexuality.

 Hear your child’s heart

-Joe Dallas, an expert in this field, says that there are three different ways the word “homosexuality” is used:
+Joe Dallas, an expert in field of same-sex attraction, says that there are three different ways the word “homosexuality” is used: